 Surplus Van Grant Program Grantees

-No qualified vans were available in 2022, so we were unable to grant any vehicles.
+No qualified vans were available, so we were unable to grant any vehicles.

 2021